 What type of innovator are you?
 In 1962 the book “Diffusions of Innovations” came out.
-It was a phrase coined by communications professor Everett Rogers to explain how, why, and at what rate new ideas and technology is spread through cultures.
+It was a phrase coined by communications professor Everett Rogers.
+It explains how, why, and at what rate new ideas and technology is spread through cultures.
 Rogers explained in his book that four main elements are responsible for spreading a new idea – the innovation, time, communication channels, and a social system.

 A true innovator is someone who has the guts to be the first with a new idea and be fearless enough to stand up and defend that idea when everyone else thinks it’s crazy.
 The more radical the innovation is, the more likely you are to be ridiculed in the very beginning.
 Inventors are constantly pushing the envelope of what’s possible.